Kenosha unrest shooting: Republican

-In public comments six days after the shooting, then-President Donald Trump showed support for the idea that Rittenhouse was acting in self-defense, saying "He was trying to get away from them, I guess, it looks like," noting the incident was under investigation and "I guess he was in very big trouble.
+In public comments six days after the shooting, then-President Donald Trump said it appeared that Rittenhouse was acting in self-defense, saying "He was trying to get away from them, I guess, it looks like," noting the incident was under investigation and "I guess he was in very big trouble.
 He probably would have been killed."
 The former president later described the trial as a "witch hunt from the Radical Left", and praised the not guilty verdict from the jury.

 Other conservative politicians have also lauded its decision, and Rittenhouse's figure was described as being a cause célèbre for the political right.
 Ron Johnson, the Republican senator from Wisconsin, said that "justice has been served" with the verdict and called to acknowledge the ruling.
 Ted Cruz, U.S. senator from Texas, and Chris Christie, former governor of New Jersey, also praised the ruling, with the latter saying that the verdict "renews our faith in the jury system".
 Three U.S. representatives, Paul Gosar from Arizona, Madison Cawthorn from North Carolina and Matt Gaetz from Florida, offered internships in their offices to Rittenhouse; with Cawthorn stating after the not guilty verdict: "You have a right to defend yourself, so be armed, be dangerous and be moral".